Medically reviewed by Philip Thornton, DipPharm. Last updated on Nov 10, 2019.

 What is Paxil?

-Paxil (paroxetine) is an antidepressant in a group of drugs called selective serotonin reuptake inhibitors (SSRIs).
+Paxil (paroxetine) is an antidepressant belonging to a group of drugs called selective serotonin reuptake inhibitors (SSRIs).
 Paroxetine affects chemicals in the brain that may be unbalanced in people with depression, anxiety, or other disorders.

-Do not use Paxil within 14 days before or 14 days after you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.
+Do not use Paxil within 14 days before or 14 days after you have used a MAO inhibitor, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 Some young people have thoughts about suicide when first taking an antidepressant.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor

 Before taking this medicine

 You should not use Paxil if you are allergic to paroxetine, or if you are also taking pimozide or thioridazine.

-Do not use an MAO inhibitor within 14 days before or after you take Paxil.
+Do not use an MAO inhibitor within 14 days before or 14 days after you take paroxetine.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.
 After you stop taking Paxil you must wait at least 14 days before you start taking an MAO inhibitor.